 I sometimes wonder which leader(s) will be first to step forward along with the required support of their parties, population, and allies, then successfully become the example that other countries can follow in order to benefit the planet, not just their own countries.
 The easy part will be to use science to illustrate that we have problems related to our technologies that affect all of us.
 The monumental task will be to actually exhibit the global diplomacy required to convince those with differing economic interests and beliefs to change.
 The argument for change will need to be strong enough to convince the rest of the world to accommodate their belief systems and sacrifice many of their economic interests.
 It remains to be seen if some leader or, maybe some group of countries, will be able to initiate the change required to ensure the best future for Life and Earth.

-It is my hope that some of the ideas in this book will help individuals, regions, countries, and leaders see that it is logical, and becoming more urgent, that we apply more of our resources to the welfare of the planet, and not just ourselves.
+It is my hope that some of the ideas in this book will help individuals, cultures, countries, and leaders see that it is logical, and becoming more urgent, that we apply more of our resources to the welfare of the planet, and not just ourselves.

 Since Earth came into existence over 4.5 billion years ago species have come and gone.
 Through an endless struggle life has endured until today where human beings have come to dominate the planet accompanied by approximately 9 million other species of life.
 This tiny planet we call Earth hurtling through space, about 24,000 miles around from day one to now, is the one and only home to life as we know it.

 The future of the human species and indeed that of all life on this planet has in the past been influenced only by natural disasters like climate change and possibly asteroids colliding with Earth.
 It may be that their devastating effects even caused the dinosaurs to become extinct.
-Though these natural threats along with others will continue to exist in the future, the side effects of technologies created by humans have become even greater threats to Life and Earth because they are world impacting and have become more complex and more powerful over the last few decades, a single grain of sand in the hourglass of the evolutionary time scale.
+Though these natural threats along with others will continue to exist in the future, the side effects of technologies created by humans have become even greater threats to Life and Earth.
+This is because they are world impacting and have become more complex and more powerful over the last few decades, a single grain of sand in the hourglass of the evolutionary time scale.

-This book is therefore about how the countries and regions of the world choose to cooperate in the presence of our unfolding world impacting technologies.
+This book is therefore about how the countries and cultures of the world choose to cooperate in the presence of our unfolding world impacting technologies.
 Ultimately, it is about your survival, the survival of all species, and that of the planet Earth.
 At this point you may have decided that such concerns do not apply to you because they are:

 NOT IMPORTANT - such concerns are impractical to your life since you already have more important daily routines to attend to.